CodingTarik/Pangolin-Database-Manager/README.md

 -Team collaboration
 -Pangolin data managment

+## Important Notes💥
+**There are some features that could be security relevant to you** -To be able to log in with multiple users in offline mode the local sqlite database also saves user data on client computer local database (usernames, passwordhash)
+-The following security features still need to be added:
+--> Adding salt values to each password
+--> encrypting local database

-## Installation
+## Installation💻
 Requirements are:
--You need at least windows 7, recommended: Windows 10 -To synchronize your data you need a MySQL or MariaDB Server; recommended: MariaDB
+-You need at least windows 7; recommended: Windows 10 -To synchronize your data you need a MySQL or MariaDB Server; recommended: MariaDB

 How to setup?